I wonder if the sap is stirring yet,

 Till I too blossom and rejoice and sing.

-We are busy working to bring Christina Rossetti's "The First Spring Day" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "The First Spring Day" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The First Spring Day" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.